NVIDIA/GenerativeAIExamples/industries/asset_lifecycle_management_agent/README.md

     #   phoenix:
     #     _type: phoenix
     #     endpoint: http://localhost:6006/v1/traces
-    #     project: pdm-test # You can replace this with your preferred project name
+    #     project: alm-test # You can replace this with your preferred project name
 ...
 ```